13 Camping Mistakes Most First-Timers Make

 Not knowing how to light a campfire safely

 It’s not enough to have the right wood, says Yates.
 If you’re staying at a campground, set up your fire in properly designated areas.
 Watch out for plastics or bottle caps that will give off a bad smell or unpleasant smoke.
 And most importantly, make sure the fire is completely extinguished and dispose of ashes safely, and never leave it unattended.
+The Pull Start Fire is great for getting your campfire started within seconds—no matches or lighter fluid required.

 Forgetting essential supplies